NCAR/DART/guide/qceff_probit.rst

 The Quantile-Conserving Ensemble Filter Framework (QCEFF) tools are available in DART as of version v11.
-The DART development team (dart@ucar.edu) would be happy to hear about your experiences and is anxious to build scientific collaborations using these new capabilities.
+The DART development team (dart@ucar.edu) would be happy to hear about your experiences and is eager to build scientific collaborations using these new capabilities.

 The QCEFF options are set using a :ref:`qceff table <qceff table>` given as a namelist option to &algorithm_info_nml.